 The council is not responsible for any personal belongings within your home.
-We strongly advise you to take out home contents insurance to provide cover against damage to your personal belongings, carpets, furniture and other household contents and decorations, for example, if you had a fire or flood.
-It may also cover certain items stolen in a break-in.
-The council has an insurance policy which you can pay for with your rent.
+We strongly advise you to take out home contents insurance.
+You can pay for the council's insurance policy with your rent.

 Can I put up my own fixtures and fittings?

 Yes, as long as you don't damage or remove anything or alter the property.
 If you want to do any alterations, you must first ask permission.